Skip to content

 17. Elizabeth McCall - Assistant Master Distiller at Woodford Reserve

-Elizabeth O'Neill McCall, Woodford Reserve's Assistant Master Distiller, joins Jim & Randy to taste Distiller's Select and Double Oaked — plus Chris Morris crashes the party.
+Elizabeth O'Neill McCall, Woodford Reserve's Assistant Master Distiller, pours the flagship Distiller's Select and Double Oaked while Chris Morris shares the untold story of George Washington's distillery.

 The Bourbon Road Media Player